-The government-wide financial statements include not only the Library itself (known as the primary government), but also a legally separate non-profit organization for which the Library is financially accountable.
+The government-wide financial statements include not only the Library itself (known as the primary government), but also a legally separate non-profit organization that is financially significant to the Library since it provides funding only to the Library.
 Financial information for this component unit is reported separately from the financial information presented for the primary government itself.

-Because of the nature and significance of the relationship between the Library and the Friends of the Charleston County Library (the Friends), the Friends is determined to be a discretely presented component unit within the financial statements of the Library for 2016.
+Because of the nature and significance of the relationship between the Library and the Friends of the Charleston County Library (the Friends), the Friends is determined to be a discretely presented component unit within the financial statements of the Library for 2017.